 Within MCR Safety's product lineup, any product with a PVC coating will be waterproof.
 This might include a poncho, coat, or suit.
 However, items tested to ASTM F903 offer the most significant waterproof protection, as they're designed to hold up against specific chemicals as well and can protect wearers from liquid splash hazards.

-The ASTM F903 test method assists users by providing insight into a garment's liquid penetration performance.
+The ASTM F903 test method provides users insight into a garment's liquid penetration performance.

-While waterproof rain gear can help protect from the elements, it can become hot or cumbersome to wear as it doesn't breathe all that well.
-On the other hand, water-resistant gear can cope with light rain over a brief time and provide some better breathability.
+While waterproof raingear can help protect from the elements, it can become hot or cumbersome as it doesn't breathe well.
+On the other hand, water-resistant gear can cope with light rain over a brief time and provide better breathability.
 Water-resistant gear can be overwhelmed in torrential or sustained heavy rain and winds.
-However, it would be best to balance the waterproof protection you need with the overall qualities, cost, and level of comfort you expect.
+However, it would be best to balance the waterproof protection you need with the overall quality, cost, and comfort level you expect.
 This is why MCR Safety offers such a wide range of options: it all comes down to the different qualities offered in different garments.

 Top Rated Materials and Polymers

-The most crucial part of any rain attire is knowing what coating has been used on the garment.
-Here is a breakdown of the different polymer coatings used in MCR Safety's rain gear.
+The most crucial part of any rain attire is knowing the coating used on the garment.
+Below is a breakdown of the polymer coatings used in MCR Safety's rain gear.

 PU, or polyurethane-coated rain gear, provides the wearer with a thinner, more stretchable material designed to be more lightweight and comfortable.
-Don't let the comfort fool you; it's still highly durable, and the majority of our high-end styles feature a PU coating.
+Don't let the comfort fool you; it's still highly durable, and most of our high-end styles feature a PU coating.

-It's also advantageous to wear because it doesn't look or feel like plastic.
+Wearing PU is also advantageous because it doesn't look or feel like plastic.

-Created by DuPont® scientists, the neoprene polymer is a synthetic rubber known for toughness, flexibility, and the ability to remain adaptable over a range of temperatures.
-Neoprene is resilient, offering better abrasion and puncture resistance than PVC, and, when combined with a nylon backing, it makes it one of MCR Safety's most durable rain protection offerings.
-The added abrasion-resistant qualities are excellent for holding up against the scuffs and scratches that can occur on any job site.
+Created by DuPont® scientists, the neoprene polymer is a synthetic rubber known for toughness, flexibility, and the ability to remain adaptable over various temperatures.
+Neoprene is resilient, offering better abrasion and puncture resistance than PVC, and when combined with a nylon backing, it makes it one of MCR Safety's most durable rain protection offerings.
+The added abrasion-resistant qualities are excellent for holding up against the scuffs and scratches from rough working job sites.

-Most wet suits are made of neoprene, demonstrating how tough this polymer is for making rain gear.
+Most wet suits are neoprene, demonstrating this polymer's toughness for making rain gear.
 Our best chemical-resistant and durable option features a neoprene coating and is discussed more in our heavy-duty section.